-- Recently lost your job and were offered a severance package (or even worse, were told that you are not entitled to one);
+- Losing your job and being offered a severance package (or even worse, being told you are not entitled to one);

-- Have been accused of bullying, harassment, or other misconduct;
+- Being accused of bullying, harassment, or other misconduct;

-- Have been put on a Performance Improvement Plan (PIP);
+- Being put on a Performance Improvement Plan (PIP);

-- Find that changes to your job, or your compensation package, are being forced upon you;
+- Finding that changes to your job, or your compensation package, are being forced upon you;

-- Have a need for accommodation, such as a disability, that is being ignored;
+- Having a need for accommodation, such as a disability or childcare, that is being ignored;

-- Are on medical leave and are now being told your employment will be terminated if you don’t return to work; or
+- Being on medical leaveand are being told your employment will be terminated if you don’t return to work; or

-- Started a new job and received a threatening letter from your former employer.
+- Starting a new job and receiving a threatening letter from your former employer.

 Whether you are a CEO, a line worker, or somewhere in between, you need to ensure that you understand your rights.
-We know that legal fees can be expensive, and it may be tempting to save a little money by handling matters yourself.
-We often hear about individuals choosing not to obtain legal advice because “it’s too expensive and they are pretty sure the company is being fair – after all, they know what they are doing”.
-The reality is that they probably do know what they are doing, and they are acting in their best interests, not yours.
+You may assume that the company is being fair because they seem to know what they’re doing.
+The reality is that if they do, then they are probably acting in their own best interests, not yours.